-Gap or “Guaranteed Auto Protection” is usually an optional purchase with your insurance carrier, which you may want to consider including with your policy.
+Gap or “Guaranteed Auto Protection” is usually an optional purchase with your car insurance Gap carrier, which you may want to consider including with your policy.

 Yet, drivers looking to purchase insurance may not be familiar with Gap at all.

 Gap Insurance covers you for the amount you owe on your car loan and your car’s estimated value.

 This means that if your car is totaled in an accident or stolen, gap insurance will cover the difference between what you owe on your car and how much the car is worth.